Skip to the content

 Audit Committee

-Members: Harel Locker (Chairman), Prof. Varda Shalev and Dr. Avigdor Shafferman
+Members: Harel Locker (Chair), Prof. Varda Shalev and Dr. Avigdor Shafferman

 Remuneration Committee